Recent Carpal Tunnel Surgery, still have weakness, pain, and a grinding feeling

 And, I'm a big believer in helping yourself heal better and faster from Carpal Tunnel Surgery, or any Tendonitis suryger, for that matter.

-I highly suggest that you start Ice Dipping, as described on the How To Reduce Inflammation
+I highly suggest that you start Ice Dipping, as described on the How To Reduce Inflammation page.

 You have a lot of inflammation process happening in there.